shopware5/shopware/UPGRADE-5.3.md

 * Added proper expandability to the manual 'SEO URL generation' and the 'HttpCache Warmer' window in `themes/Backend/ExtJs/backend/performance/view/main/multi_request_tasks.js`
 * Added new filter event `Shopware_Controllers_Performance_filterCounts` to `engine/Shopware/Controllers/Backend/Performance.php` to add custom count of the HttpCache warmer URLs
 * Added new filter event `Shopware_Controllers_Seo_filterCounts` to `engine/Shopware/Plugins/Default/Core/RebuildIndex/Controllers/Seo.php` to add a custom SEO URL count
+* Added new notify event `Shopware_CronJob_RefreshSeoIndex_CreateRewriteTable` to `engine/Shopware/Plugins/Default/Core/RebuildIndex/Bootstrap.php` to be notified when the SEO URLs are generated via cronjob

 ### Changes